Helpful information

 Early summer varieties can be sown under glass or under cover in February.
 In mid spring, plant outside.
 This type of cauliflower takes about five months from sowing to harvest.

 Cauliflowers do need a lot of effort and attention to grow successfully.
-Early summer cauliflowers require a nutrient rich soil.
+Early summer cauliflowers require a nutrient-rich soil.
 Before planting, dig in a bucketful of well-rotted manure or compost.
 Adding high potassium fertiliser to the soil will also help growth.
-Plant early summer cauliflowers in a sunny position in the garden to help them mature as quickly as possible.
+Plant early summer cauliflowers in a sunny position in the garden.
+This will help them mature quickly.

 Leeks are versatile vegetables.
 You can sow some varieties of leek from February onwards.
 Seeds sown at this time should be ready to harvest from late summer into autumn.